coding-demon-panda/campus-kart/README.md

   - **User Registration & Authentication:** Students sign up and log in using their college IDs, ensuring an exclusive campus experience.
   - **Product Browsing:** View and search products uploaded by sellers with advanced filtering by seller, price range, etc.
   - **Cart & Order Management:** Students can add products to a cart, update quantities, and place orders with integrated payment options and delivery scheduling.
-  - **Order Tracking:** Real-time tracking of order status and delivery details.

 - **Payment Integration:**
   - Razorpay integration for secure payment processing.